rpm-rs/rpm/README.md

 - Easy to use API
 - Pure rust to make it easy to use in larger Projects
 - Independence of Spec files.
-Pure programatic interface for Packaging.
+Pure programmatic interface for Packaging.
-- Compability  to Centos 7 / Fedora (I may extend test cases for suse)
+- Compatibility  to Centos 7 / Fedora (I may extend test cases for SUSE)

 ### Non Goals

 RPM has a lot of cryptic features.
-I do not want to reimplement all of them.
+I do not want to re-implement all of them.
 This library focuses on the ones that I assume as useful.
 This library does not build software like rpmbuild.
 It is meant for finished artifacts that need to be packaged as RPM.